shlomifgm/HomeAssistant/README.md

 ![alt text](https://github.com/shlomifgm/HomeAssistant/blob/master/extras/img/grafana.jpg "Grafana")

 I have built my own dashboard in grafana for my energy consumption, which I can call through an iframe panel in Home Assistant.
-If you want to know more about this, [take a look here](<https://github.com/shlomifgm/HomeAssistant/blob/master/extras/consumption/README.md>).
+If you want to know more about this, [Take a look here](<https://github.com/shlomifgm/HomeAssistant/blob/master/extras/consumption/README.md>).

 ## Back-ups
 :floppy_disk: